gf-dcc/data-model/getting_started.md

 2. Generate a blank Excel template for e.g. scRNAseq-Level1 by running `./scripts/gen_template.sh ImagingLevel2`.
 This generates an Excel template by default.
 Try replacing with another template ID.
 Try also copy-pasting contents of the script to the command-line to run schematic command natively, replacing variables as needed.

-TODO - update script for these steps
+TODO - adapt script to allow these steps @cconrad8

 3. Generate a blank Google template.

 4. Generate a *filled-in* Google or Excel template for existing files on Synapse.
+An example for where this would apply is the public ScRNA-seqLevel1 dataset `syn26560315`.

 ## Validate manifest